Nokia-Bell-Labs/data-channel-extension/README.md

 7. Modify the `train_all.sh` file to run specific experiments as needed.
 By default, it launches training for ImageNette with SimpleNet.

+### Licensing

+This repository is multi licensed.
+All the files copyrighted by Nokia are licenced with BSD-3-Clause-Clear.
+All the remainint files are licensed with Apache License 2.0 and copyrghted to Maxim Integrated Products and Analog Devices according to the copyright notices [here](https://github.com/analogdevicesinc/ai8x-training/).

+For more detailed liceensing information please fo to the [LICENSE](LICENSE) file.

 ### Citation

 ```